← Back to Blog

 6. Competitive Battlecard

-When a prospect mentions a competitor, you need crisp responses ready:
+When a prospect mentions a competitor, you need crisp, confident responses ready without having to think on your feet:

-Create a competitive battlecard comparing [My Product] vs [Competitor].
+Create a competitive battlecard: [My Product] vs [Competitor].

 My strengths: [list 3]